joeybose/joeybose.github.io/_posts/2020-6-16-Hyperbolic-Normalizing-Flows.markdown

 data and the paper presented in this blog is the first step towards building one breed of generative models in Normalizing Flows.
-There are a bunch of super exciting future directions that I hope to try out in the future, such building non-Coupling based flows, general flows for product spaces and the great open challenge of flows for general Riemannian manifolds.
+There are a bunch of super exciting future directions that I hope to try out in the future, such building non-Coupling based flows, general flows for product spaces, and the great open challenge of flows for general Riemannian manifolds.

 {% if page.comments %}